deciduously/deciduously-com-rs/drafts/ttt-hs.md

 ## The walkthrough

 My aim here is for this to be easy to follow if you've never seen a line of Haskell in your life.
 If anything, I'd like to leave you with an understanding of how to think about a typed pure functional program, which can apply in all sorts of different languages.
 Haskell is really great at making you learn how to do it right by not even compiling unless you have, and I'd recommend at least playing with it to any programmer.
+In the course of untangling this program, I'm going to get down and dirty with just enough Haskell goodness to explain the code I have - no further, but I'm not going to try to gloss over tricky concepts.
+This is a simple end goal, but it's gonna get a little conceptual so get ready to think a little, especially if you're new to either fucntional programming or strong type systems.

 As should be abundantly clear, I don't atually know Haskell.
 This little thing is to date the most significant thing I've built with it.
 So this post isn't really for Haskell people.
 They'll likely be pissed off or appalled.
 In fact, they'll surely be both.
 However, if any Haskellers do read it and notice something outrageously dumb that simply cannot stand, please let me know so I can correct it!